graphql-dotnet/graphql-dotnet/README.md

 This is a work-in-progress implementation of [Facebook's GraphQL](https://github.com/facebook/graphql) in .NET.

-This project uses [Antlr4](https://github.com/tunnelvisionlabs/antlr4cs) for the GraphQL grammar definition.
+This project uses a lexer/parser originally written by [Marek Magdziak](https://github.com/mkmarek) and released with a MIT license.
+Thank you Marek!

 ## Installation